muratk5n/thirdwave/en/README.md

 ---

 Even wout Nato..?
 My o' my..
-The great Sweden.. ran towards UK like a scared little girl..
+The great Sweden.. ran towards UK like a scared little kid..
 Now the gov who signed that deal is gone, "populists" gained power.

 F24: "[5/2022] Britain signs security deal vowing to defend Sweden in case of attack"